stonepros/stone/doc/mgr/zabbix.rst

 ------------

-The module requires that the *zabbix_sender* executable is present on *all* machines running ceph-mgr.
+The module requires that the *zabbix_sender* executable is present on *all* machines running stone-mgr.
 It can be installed on most distributions using the package manager.

 Dependencies